djmaity/md-davis/docs/source/user_guides/index.rst

 .. toctree::
    :maxdepth: 2

-   quick_start
+   introduction
+   sequence
+   xvg
+   collate
    landscape
+   electrostatics
    residue_property_plot
-   secondary_structure
-   electrostatics
    contacts
-   xvg
-   sequence

 MD Davis is a Python package to perform exploratory and comparative data analysis of molecular dynamics trajectories.
 The source code can be found